 If you think depression or any other mental health concerns may be impacting a senior you love, make sure to get in touch with the person’s doctor as soon as possible.
 Since you are most familiar with the older adult, you may be in a position to pick up on cues that the doctor misses during routine appointments, and it’s important to make your concerns known.

-If you have any concerns, reach out to Heaven at Home Senior Care’s experts in Argyle home health care for further assistance.
+If you have any concerns, reach out to Heaven at Home Senior Care’s experts in home health services in Denton, TX for further assistance.
 We can serve as your eyes and ears when you can’t be there in person, and provide a wide range of personalized services to enhance socialization and quality of life at home.

 You can reach us any time at (940) 380-0500 in Denton or (972) 245-1515 in Dallas or by filling out our online form to learn more.
 Visit our Service Area page for a full list of the communities where we provide care.